VOX-Studios/Couplinked/README.md

 # Couplinked
-This is the source code for the game Couplinked  (Currently available on [Steam](https://store.steampowered.com/app/1404870/Couplinked/) and [Itch.io](https://vox-studios.itch.io/couplinked)).
+This is the source code for the game Couplinked (currently available on [Steam](https://store.steampowered.com/app/1404870/Couplinked/) and [Itch.io](https://vox-studios.itch.io/couplinked)).
 Couplinked is written using [C#](https://docs.microsoft.com/en-us/dotnet/csharp/) and [Unity](https://unity.com/).
 It is currently free and open source for non-commercial use under the [CC BY-NC 4.0 license](LICENSE), but the game is still available for purchase.

 If you find the source code valuable, please consider donating here: